CodeMinion/GimpLeds/README.md

     - **Single Matrix: (TODO)** The output will control an LED matrix.
 The actual manipulation of the information is dependent on the code generator but for now it is assumed that the matrix is in row-major order.

     - **Tile Matrix: (TODO)** The output will control tiled matrices.
-In this mode each layer is taken as a representation of a single tile (matrix) in the tileset with the ordering of the layers being used as the connection order of the tileset.
-Each matrix tile is assumed to be in row-major order.
+In order to support tile matrices a group layer with the prefix "TFL_" must be created where each internal layer will represent a matrix.
+Each layer in this group should be the size of the matrix it maps to and ideally be offset to make designing the pattern easier but not required.
+The connection order of the tile matrices will be derived from the order in which the sublayers are present in the group.
+Where the top most layer represents the first tile, the second top most represents the second tile in the connection and so on.
+Since the sublayers are used for the tile information each tile is not required to be the same size.

 - **Directory:** The destination directory where the code will be generated to.
 Ideally this should be the folder where your sketch (or project) lives to make integration simple.